rubenhortas/rubenhortas.github.io/_posts/2025-08-30-dynamic-firewall-rules-nftables-network-manager.md

 ## The rules for interfaces

+We create the script `10-nftables-hotplug` in `/etc/NetworkManager/dispatcher.d/` (as root) with the following content (the script is self explainatory):

 At this point, we can create one file for all interfaces or one file for each interface.
+To maintain a single file, if I needed other rules depending on the interface, I would handle the cases through conditionals in the code of this script.
 I prefer to keep a single file, but this, as always, will depend on each user's preferences and needs.

-We create the script `10-nftables-hotplug` in `/etc/NetworkManager/dispatcher.d/` (as root) with the following content (the script is self explainatory):

 ```
 #!/usr/bin/env bash

-# /etc/NetworkManager/dispatcher.d/
+# /etc/NetworkManager/dispatcher.d/10-nftables-hotplug
 # $1 = interface name
 # $2 = connection status